Whether you’re a vision benefits veteran or a newbie, you’re bound to have some questions.

 Your EyeMed Individual and Family Plan coverage will continue until the last day for which you paid premium, subject to the grace period.
 Coverage will end on any premium due date the Company elects to non-renew the policy or on any date you provide a written request to cancel coverage.
 Any dependents covered will terminate on the same date your coverage ends; at the end of the policy year in which your dependent ceases to be eligible; or on the last day for which premium was paid, subject to the grace period.
 If an act of fraud is committed against the insurance company, all coverage will end on the date such determination is made by a court of law.

 Search for an eye doctor and filter by what’s important to you: hours, location, preferred brands — even languages spoken.
-Or, call our Customer Care Center for those with Individual and Family Plans at 844.225.3107.

 Depending on the Individual or Family Plan selected, the policies will only cover glasses or contacts; however members can receive 40% off another complete pair of eyeglasses and a 15% discount off conventional contact lenses once the covered benefit has been used.
 Discounts are not insured benefits.
 Some in-network providers may exclude some discounts.
 Please ask your provider for an out-of-pocket amount for your purchase.